Configuring your CI-CD Pipeline

 - Continue immediately - If selected, the pipeline will proceed automatically whenever an Important failure occurs.
 This is essentially emulating a user manually approving each failure.

-- Click Save .
+- Click Save from the Edit Pipeline screen.
 The Overview page now displays the Deploy your Program card.
 Click Deploy button to deploy your program.

 Non-Production & Code Quality Only Pipelines